 Austin Police said the man went down.
 Officers performed life-saving measures once the man was deemed to no longer be a threat, but the man died.

-Danny Granaeu says he is the suspect’s older brother, and witnessed much of the scene unfold.
+Danny Granaeu said he is the suspect’s older brother and witnessed much of the scene unfold.

 “If my brother [drew] on them, alright, draw.
 Then alright, you have the right to kill him,” he said.

 But Granaeu said he didn’t see a gun on his little brother and wants to see the police body camera footage.

 “He didn’t have no gun.
 That’s what I want to see.
 I want to see that,” he said.